denismitali17/flutter-temp-converter/README.md

 ---

-## 📱 Features
+##  Features

--  **Two-way Conversion**: Convert between Fahrenheit ➡️ Celsius and Celsius ➡️ Fahrenheit.
+-  **Two-way Conversion**: Convert between Fahrenheit to Celsius and Celsius to Fahrenheit.
 -  **Intelligent UI**: Only one conversion type can be selected at a time.
 -  **Accurate Results**: Displays converted temperatures rounded to **2 decimal places**.
 -  **Conversion History**: Tracks and displays all past conversions (latest at the top).